emreovacik/slate/source/index.html.md

 ## Get Corridor Rates

 Retrieve the current money transfer rates, fees, and expected receive amounts for different providers for a specific origin and destination country pair (corridor).
-The system updates the data several times a day (SLA) keep it as close to real-time as possible.
+The system updates the data several times a day (based on an SLA) keep it as close to real-time as possible.

 ### HTTP Request